 - Dr. Debbie Mercer, Kansas State University, Dean of the College of Education

-- Dr. Keith Owen, Colorado Department of Education, Deputy Commissioner
+- Dr. Margie Vandeven, Missouri Department of Elementary and Secondary Education, Commissioner

 - Mr. Kenneth Willard, Kansas State Board of Education, Kansas State Board of Education Member